keithpenney/pypond/README.md

 ### Known bugs/wackiness to work out:

+- TODO: Something is wrong with measure/beat counting again.
+Occasionally produces fewer measures than requested.
+I'm looking into this.
 - You may quibble with the way rhythms are notated.
 I have no idea if this notation scheme is standard but it makes sense to me.
 Let's talk about it.
 - Poor pypond.Note class is just full of methods...
 I should clean up what I can at some point.